PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 Wow Morty real clever.
 Storing passwords in a file called passwords.html?
 You've really done it this time Morty.
 Let me at least hide them..
 I'd delete them entirely but I know you'd go bitching to your mom.
 That's the last thing I need.
 ```

+Looks like Rick has hidden the password, this prompts me to review the source code.

 * * *

 Looking at the source of `10.0.0.137/passwords/passwords.html` I see: